 Angelica McDaniel was named Executive Vice President, Daytime Programs and Syndicated Program Development, CBS Entertainment and CBS Television Distribution in March 2015.
-She reports to Glenn Geller, President, CBS Entertainment, and Armando Nuñez, President and Chief Executive Officer, CBS Global Distribution Group.
+She reports to Thom Sherman, Senior Executive Vice President Programming, CBS Entertainment, and Paul Franklin, President, CBS Television Distribution.

-In this newly created role, McDaniel continues to oversee CBS Daytime, the TV Network’s top-rated lineup in the day-part, as well as development for all new first-run programming at CBS Television Distribution (CTD), the industry's leading domestic syndication company.
+In her role, McDaniel oversees CBS Daytime, the TV Network’s top-rated lineup in the daypart, as well as development for all new first-run programming at CBS Television Distribution (CTD), the industry’s leading domestic syndication company.
 She is also in charge of developing new series across all traditional and new genres of programming for the syndication marketplace.

-McDaniel, who joined CBS in August 2010, previously served as Senior Vice President, Daytime, CBS Entertainment, responsible for overseeing the Network's daytime lineup, which recently celebrated 29 consecutive years as daytime's #1 Network.
-CBS Daytime includes daytime dramas THE YOUNG AND THE RESTLESS and BOLD AND THE BEAUTIFUL, game shows THE PRICE IS THE RIGHT and LET'S MAKE A DEAL, and the entertainment talk show THE TALK.
+McDaniel, who joined CBS in August 2010, previously served as Senior Vice President, Daytime, CBS Entertainment, responsible for overseeing the Network’s daytime lineup, which recently celebrated 30 consecutive years as daytime’s #1 network.
+CBS Daytime includes daytime dramas THE YOUNG AND THE RESTLESS and BOLD AND THE BEAUTIFUL, game shows THE PRICE IS THE RIGHT and LET'S MAKE A DEAL, and the entertainment talk show THE TALK; collectively, the lineup won 14 Daytime Emmy Awards in 2017.
 She served as Vice President, Current Daytime Programs, CBS, overseeing THE TALK, before being elevated to her role as head of daytime at the Network.

 Prior to joining CBS, McDaniel was a creative executive in the Telepictures/Warner Bros. program development department.
 She also served as the current executive for the fifth season of “The Tyra Banks Show.”